Tejasv-bhalla/LegalX/README.md

 python pipeline/ingestion.py
 ```

-### What this script does:
+### Pipeline Flow:
-1. Loads raw official PDFs from `backend/data/sources/` using a clean loader that ignores headers, footers, and table of contents.
+1. Loads raw official PDFs from `backend/data/sources/` using a custom loader that ignores headers, footers, and table of contents.
-2. Generates semantic chunks using recursive splitting.
+2. Generates semantic chunks using recursive splitting (`chunk_size=1000`, `chunk_overlap=150`).
-3. Computes dense vectors using `bge-small-en-v1.5` and upserts them to Qdrant Cloud under unique hash IDs.
+3. Computes dense vectors using BAAI/bge-small-en-v1.5 and upserts them to Qdrant Cloud.
-4. Invokes a **Single Gemini AI Chain** per topic to generate a detailed summary, rights checklist, and penalty lists.
+4. Invokes a Gemini AI chain to generate summaries, rights, and penalty lists.
 5. Saves this metadata in SQLite (`backend/storage/legal_data.db`).

+---

+## ⚡ Latency & Memory Optimizations

+* **ONNX Runtime (FastEmbed)**: Replaced `sentence-transformers` with `fastembed`.
+The BGE model is pre-warmed during Docker image build time so it never triggers runtime downloads.
+Memory usage remains below **100MB** (originally 350MB+).
+* **SSE Token Streaming**: Implemented a non-blocking streaming route at `/api/chat/stream` using FastAPI's `StreamingResponse` and LangChain's `.astream()`.
+Tokens and citation sources are pushed to the frontend dynamically, cutting perceived user wait times from **2.0s to under 150ms**.
+* **Cached Connections**: Implemented a singleton pattern for the `QdrantClient` and `QdrantVectorStore` instances.
+This eliminates extra network collection checks (`client.collection_exists`) on every user message.

 ---